Have questions about Viasat Internet products and services?

 There are various Unlimited data plans, each with their own usage threshold.
 With your Unlimited plan, you’ll always be able to use the Internet.
 However, if you reach the usage threshold for the particular Unlimited plan you chose, your data may be prioritized behind other customers during times of network congestion, which may result in slower speeds.
 For example, networks tend to be busier in the evening hours.
 When the network is not congested, nothing will happen to your service speeds, even if you have used more than your monthly data usage threshold.

 By providing a range of options, Viasat allows you to find the internet plan that works best for you.
 The right Unlimited plan for you is based on your anticpated monthly usage.
-The “Find Plans” tool at the top of our Service Overview Page will allow you to see if an Unlimited plan is available where you live, and if so, to compare various Unlimited plan options.
+Click here to see if an Unlimited plan is available where you live, and if so, to compare various Unlimited plan options.

 Viasat is always actively engaged in new technologies that benefit our customers.